nsaylan/cohort-7-21/aws/projects/Project-503-Capstone-Project-Blog-Page-App-(Django)-on-AWS-Environment/Readme_solution_student.md

     - Select the private route table, come to the subnet association subsection and add private subnets to this route table.
 Similarly, we will do it for public route table and public subnets.

     ## Endpoint
-    - Go to the endpoints section on the left hand menu
+    - Go to the endpoint section on the left hand menu
-    - select "Endpoints"
+    - select endpoint
-    - click "Create Endpoint"
+    - click create endpoint
-    - Sevice category: AWS sevices
-    - service name  : `com.amazonaws.us-east-1.s3` Type:Gateway
+    - service name  : `com.amazonaws.us-east-1.s3`
     - VPC           : `aws_capstone-VPC`
     - Route Table   : private route tables
     - Policy        : `Full Access`
-    - Create Endpoint
+    - Create

 ### Step 2: Create Security Groups (ALB ---> EC2 ---> RDS)